alt-magick/Mage-The-Ascension/README.md

 • Feeling<br><br>
- Power: Empathy / Telepathy
+ Power: Empathy / Telepathy<br>
- Knowledge: Association - Recognizing the interconnectedness of all things.
+ Knowledge: Association - Recognizing the interconnectedness of all things.<br>
  Description: The Power of Feeling enables one to empathize and understand others deeply, perceiving their thoughts and emotions without the need for words.
 It stems from the profound insight into Association, the intrinsic link that binds all living beings together.
 <br>
 <pre>